-Our BA (Hons) Psychology and HRM degree has standard entry requirements.
+Our BA (Hons) Human Resource Management and Psychology degree has standard entry requirements.
 To be able to study this course, we need to see that you have:

 We also offer an internal English test for applicants.
 More information on this can be found here.

 We are happy to consider an application from you if you can show us you have the motivation to study this HR management and psychology degree.

 We’ll ask you for a personal statement that demonstrates your ability to study the course.
 We may also want references and evidence of relevant experience.

 Whilst you can read your study materials on your smart phone or tablet, to make the most of your learning experience, you will need access to a laptop or computer (we recommend one running the latest version of Windows), and a good stable internet connection.